nus-cs2113-AY2324S1/ip/docs/README.md

 ##### `todo` - creates a Todo task
 ##### Format: `todo <TASK DESCRIPTION>`
 Example of usage:
+You need to send out Christmas invitations.
+Record it down before you forget.
 ```
 todo Send out Christmas Invitations
 ```